-- THAT Ricardo Menendez Ross be re-elected as a director of the company. - 5.
+- 3. THAT Rod Jones be re-elected as a director of the company. - 4.
+THAT David Marock be re-elected as a director of the company. - 5.
+THAT Ricardo Menendez Ross be re-elected as a director of the company. - 6.
 THAT Alistair Groom be re-elected as a director of the company.